tpwijepala/Crime-Analysis/README.md

 # Crime-Analysis

+Prerequisites

-Before running any of the jupyter notebooks, you need to install some requirements
+You will need to install these dependencies

 Python 2